nzdavidv/pages/pages/ESXi-laptop-simpler.md

   option broadcast-address 10.1.10.255;
 }
 ```
-Now setup the VM for fixed IP boot on the ACCT network
+Now setup the VM for fixed IP boot on the ACCT network and shutdown
 ```
 # vi /etc/network/interfaces
 # This file describes the network interfaces available on your system